 You maybe know about a few used of vinegar outside the kitchen focused on cleaning your house.
 But you most probably don’t know about all the surprising ways you can successfully and very effectively use vinegar for cleaning to perfection, sanitising and removing stubborn stains.

 With more and more available information about how dangerous and highly toxic many conventional cleaning products can be and how many risks they have for your health, increasing the dangerous levels of pollution of the indoor air dramatically, many people are now looking for safe and even natural and green alternatives.
-One of the most successful ways to clean your house is vinegar, which we like to call the multi-purpose alternative of a conventional all-in-one cleaning agents and products.
+One of the most successful ways to clean your house is vinegar, which we like to call the multi-purpose alternative of conventional all-in-one cleaning agents and products.
 You may be surprised at how many different ways you can use vinegar for making cleanliness in charge at your home.
 Here are a few ideas on how to use vinegar outside seasoning your salad:

 - Carpet stain removal – A mixture of white distilled vinegar and a bit of liquid detergent make the best solution for removing stubborn food and beverage stains from your carpet.
-Non-oily stains are going to disappear like a magic, if you apply a bit of this mixture on your carpet, rug or runner and rub it gently with a soft brush.
+Non-oily stains are going to disappear like magic, if you apply a bit of this mixture on your carpet, rug or runner and rub it gently with a soft brush.
 Then rinse with a damp towel and wait for it to dry.
 Be sure to react immediately, when you discover the stain.
 You can repeat the process if there is no desired effect after the first treatment.

 - Clean windows – Vinegar is great also for cleaning all the dirt and dust from your windows and glass doors, surfaces.
 You can make windows and glass crystal clean by washing them with a mixture of distilled vinegar and warm water.
 Quick and easy and with no sticky, soapy residue and streaks left.